 No fees or charges are required from authors for manuscript submission.
-Authors pay nominal publication fee after acceptance of article to run maintenance cost of website and editorial office.
+Authors pay nominal publication fee after acceptance of paper / article to maintenance cost of website and expenses of editorial office.
 Full information about publication fees clearly stated on the journal´s website, author can easily refer it before submission.

 Open Access Policy

 The journal is freely available online.
 Authors are required to agree with this open access policy which enables unrestricted access and reuse of all published articles.
 The articles are published under the Creative Commons copyright license policy CC-BY-NC-ND.
 Users are allowed to copy and redistribute the material in printed or electronic format and build upon the material, without further permission for non commercial use.

 Authors of papers should present an accurate account of the work performed as well as an objective discussion of its significance.
 Underlying data should be represented accurately in the paper.
 A paper should contain sufficient detail and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behaviour and are unacceptable.
 Review and professional publication articles should also be accurate and objective, and editorial opinion works should be clearly identified as such.

 Authors may be asked to provide the raw data in connection with a paper for editorial review, and should be prepared to provide public access to such data (consistent with the Statement on Data and Databases), if practicable, and should in any event be prepared to retain such data for a reasonable time after publication.